Createdd/Writing/articles/LearningsFirstFullStack.md

 ![screenshot](../assets/LEARNFIRST/gitContributors.png)

+---

-So keep in mind that even the data I am showing doesn't come close to my real efforts.
+So keep in mind that even the data I am showing doesn't come close to my real efforts!

+---

-### Now the numbers:
+### Numbers:

 ![screenshot](../assets/LEARNFIRST/wakaVoting.png)

 - I was spending around 120 hours on this app.
 - Most of it (13hours) was spent creating the routes file.
 Basically implementing the REST API.
-- Second place with 12 hours spent, was the NewPoll.js file.
-This was due to the efforts integrating a new poll in the React & Redux eco system, which lead to 3rd place.
+- Second place with 12 hours spent, was the NewPoll.js file for the frontend.
+This was due to the efforts integrating a new poll in the React & Redux eco system, which brings me to the 3rd place.
 - With 12 hours on the ducks for Redux.
 The ducks file contains most code related to Redux, ie. ActionCreators, Actions, Reducers.
 Immutable state and asynchronous actions cost so much time to understand and implement correctly.

 [See the WakaTime results yourself.](https://wakatime.com/@cfaa854f-8e87-484b-9023-b8ba1d660e85/projects/uleadaknfi?start=2016-11-01&end=2017-08-16)